Resident Evil 5: Development

 Producer Jun Takeuchi (pictured in 2010) supervised the game's development.

 Resident Evil 5 was developed by Capcom and produced by Jun Takeuchi, who directed Onimusha: Warlords and produced Lost Planet: Extreme Condition.
 Keiji Inafune, promotional producer for Resident Evil 2 and executive producer of the PlayStation 2 version of Resident Evil 4, supervised the project.
 Production began in 2005 and at its peak, over 100 people were working on the project.
 In February 2007, some members of Capcom's Clover Studio began working on Resident Evil 5 while others were working on Resident Evil: The Umbrella Chronicles, which debuted for the Wii.
 Yasuhiro Anpo, who worked as a programmer on the original Resident Evil, directed Resident Evil 5.
-He was one of several staff members who worked on the original game to be involved in Resident Evil 5s development.
-The game's scenario was written by Haruo Murata and Yoshiaki Hirabayashi, based on a story idea by concept director Kenichi Ueda.
-Takeuchi announced that the game would retain the gameplay model introduced in Resident Evil 4, with "thematic tastes" from both Resident Evil 4 and the original Resident Evil.
+He was one of several staff members who worked on the original game to be involved in development.
+The script was written by Haruo Murata and Yoshiaki Hirabayashi, based on a story idea by the concept director Kenichi Ueda.
+Takeuchi announced that Resident Evil 5 would retain the gameplay model introduced in Resident Evil 4, with "thematic tastes" from both Resident Evil 4 and the original Resident Evil.

 While previous Resident Evil games are mainly set at night, the events of Resident Evil 5 occur almost entirely during the day.
-The decision for this was a combination of the game being set in Africa and advances in hardware improvements which allowed increasingly detailed graphics.
+The decision for this was a combination of the African setting and advances in hardware improvements which allowed increasingly detailed graphics.
 On the subject of changes to Jill and Chris's appearance, production director Yasuhiro Anpo explained that designers tried "to preserve their image and imagined how they would have changed over the passage of time".
 Their new designs retained the character's signature colors; green for Chris and blue for Jill.
 Sheva was redesigned several times during production, though all versions tried to emphasize a combination of "feminine attraction and the strength of a fighting woman".
 The Majini were designed to be more violent than the "Ganado" enemies in Resident Evil 4.